What are the necessary preparation steps you need to take?

 Internal decision-making process

-The decision to offering bonds to the public and related decisions during the bond offering journey require the prior approval of corporate resolutions during the Preparation phase, such as:
+The decision to go public and related decisions during the IPO journey require the prior approval of corporate resolutions during the Preparation phase, such as:

 ► Decision to submit the listing application

-► Decision of allocation of bonds to the public offering and to the private offering to institutional investors (unless the bond offering only comprises the former)
+► Decision of allocation of shares to the public offering and to the private offering to institutional investors (unless the IPO only comprises the former)

 ► Pricing Decision

-The Board of directors (or Executive Board) is generally responsible for the entire bond offering process and for the approval of the corporate decisions, except the bond issuance that requires the approval of the General Meeting (unless the Board is entitled by the Company’s by-laws to do so).
+The Board of directors (or Executive Board) is generally responsible for the entire IPO process and for the approval of the corporate decisions, except the share capital increase that requires the approval of the General Meeting (unless the Board is entitled by the company’s by-laws to do so).

 Engagement with the Regulator, the Stock Exchange and CSD

-The applications for the prospectus approval by the Regulator (in Portugal, the CMVM) for the listing approval by the market operator (in Portugal, Euronext Lisbon) and registration of the Company’s bonds with the Central Securities Depository (in Portugal, Euronext Securities) should be filed with a set of legal and financial documents so that they are able to confirm that the Company complies with the applicable laws and regulations.
+The applications for the prospectus approval by the Regulator (in Portugal, the CMVM), for the listing approval by the market operator (in Portugal, Euronext Lisbon) and registration of the company’s shares with the Central Securities Depository (in Portugal, Euronext Securities) should be filed with a set of legal and financial documents so that they are able to confirm that the Company complies with the applicable laws and regulations.

-It is recommended that the Company, and its advisors, engage with these entities in an early stage of the Bond Offering journey for a smooth and timely approval procedure.
+It is recommended that the company, and its advisors, engage with these entities in an early stage of the IPO journey for a smooth and timely approval procedure.

 This process is intended to provide deep knowledge of the Company, allowing it to correct any problem or issue before the offering of its securities.
-This process also relates with the drawing process and publication of a Prospectus, since it ensures that relevant information about the Issuer is appropriately disclosed assuring the protection of investors given they will rely wholly on information disclosed in the Prospectus (for further information see the below section “188.8.131.52.
-Prospectus”).
-Throughout the Bond Offering process, additional due diligence sessions may be planned at each key milestone to ensure that information disclosed is up to date.
+This process also relates with the drawing process and publication of a Prospectus, since it ensures that relevant information about the Issuer is appropriately disclosed assuring the protection of investors given they will rely wholly on information disclosed in the Prospectus (for further information see the below section 184.108.40.206.
+Prospectus).
+Throughout the IPO process, additional due diligence sessions may be planned at each key milestone to ensure that information disclosed is up to date.

 The results of this exercise will support the Company with the restructuring and strengthening of its corporate governance practices, as well as assurance of the completeness and accuracy of the information that will have to be provided and/or disclosed during the offering process.

-Why should a Due Diligence be performed in the context of a Bond Offering?
+Why should a Due Diligence be performed in the context of an IPO?

-The Due Diligence process is an essential step in the preparation of a Bond Offering, as it will bring to light the risks that may affect anyone who relies in the information contained in the Prospectus.
+The Due Diligence process is an essential step in the preparation of an IPO, as it will bring to light the risks that may affect anyone who relies in the information contained in the Prospectus.

-The purpose of conducting a Due Diligence process in the context of a Bond Offering is to:
+The purpose of conducting a Due Diligence process in the context of an IPO is to:

 ► Select/identify the information that must be part of the Prospectus, to give the reader an accurate view of the potential investment, without misleading or deceptive statements or omissions.